OffByOneStudios/craft-lisp/docs/modules.md

 * `"file:hello.cult"` Would resolve to a file local to the current file.
 * `"file:./test/hello.cult"` Would resolve to a file relative to the current file's directory.
 * `"packman:Organization/Package >15.1.3"` Would use a package manager to resolve to a specific package, with optional version matcher.
   * Optionally the loader is wrapped in a multimethod so it can be invoked with an arbitrary number of arguments of arbitrary type.
-For example: `(cult/load "packman:Organization/Package" (packman/match :greater-than v:15.1.3))`
+For example the above devloves to:
+    ``` (cult/load "packman" "Organization/Package" (packman/Match :greater-than v:15.1.3))
+    ```
 * `"namespace:foo/bar"` Would resolve to the synthetic module containing all the symbols in the given namespace.

 ## Lifecycle